Free Newsletter

 Symptom Checklist

 Pfizer, which makes Anipryl®, a leading CDS drug, has a useful symptom inventory that you can complete and bring to your veterinarian.
+It is available for downloading or printing here: www.cdsindogs.com/CDSInDogs.aspx?drug=CC&country=US&species=OO&sec=210

-The workup for suspected CDS includes:
+The medical work-up for suspected CDS includes:

-• A full history and physical exam
+• Full history and physical examination

 • Neurologic examination